 BA in Environmental Planning and Policy

 The Department of Environmental Science and Policy offers a Bachelor of Arts (B.A.) degree in Environmental Planning and Policy.
 Capability in these two disciplines is built upon ESP's basic environmental science core courses.
 The degree is designed to prepare students for graduate school and careers in federal, state, and local government; the private sector; nonprofit organizations; and citizen advocacy groups.
-Many of our graduates have immediately entered professions in landscape design, regulatory compliance, land-use or community planning, urban renewal, environmental consulting, education, and as environmental technicians.
+Many graduates have immediately entered professions in landscape design, regulatory compliance, land-use or community planning, urban renewal, environmental consulting, education, and as environmental technicians.

 The environmental planning aspect of the degree is intended to introduce students to the foundations of community and natural resource planning.
 Through a series of core courses, students examine the spatial and non-spatial aspects of environmental problems.
 The environmental policy aspect trains students on policy development, formulation and implementation, through an in-depth examination of policy science, assessment, environmental impact analysis, and environmental economics.
-Students can also explore a particular topic of interest such as pollution, natural resources management, and international policy, or water resources.
+Students can also explore a particular topic of interest such as pollution, natural resources management, international policy, or water resources.

 Required courses for all majors in the department: